utsa-lib-cedish/mapbox-layers/README.md

 ### Styling the Dropdown

 There are many different ways to style a dropdown, from fully customized JavaScript-driven approaches, to imported components and libraries, to simple CSS tweaks.
-We will be using a very basic all-CSS approach for simplicity, though this will limit the extent to which we can alter the appearance of the native browser default.
+For simplicity, we'll use a very basic all-CSS approach, though this will limit how far we can customize the dropdown in relation to the browser default.

 This approach is adapted from an example by [Stephanie Eckles](https://codepen.io/5t3ph/pen/MWyyYNz).